socotecio/django-socio-grpc/docs/features/proto-serializers.rst

 Special Case of SerializerMethodField
 =====================================

 DRF ``SerializerMethodField`` class is a field type that returns the result of a method.
 So there is no possibility to automatically find the type of this field.
-To circumvent this problem, Django Socio gRPC introduces function introspection where we are looking for return annotation in the method to find the prototype.
+To circumvent this problem, DSG introduces function introspection where we are looking for return annotation in the method to find the prototype.

 .. code-block:: python

     from typing import List, Dict
+    from django_socio_grpc import proto_serializers

     class ExampleSerializer(proto_serializers.ProtoSerializer):

+       :TODO: module "serializers" does not exist, please add the correct import

         default_method_field = serializers.SerializerMethodField()
         custom_method_field = serializers.SerializerMethodField(method_name="custom_method")